surf-visualization/blospray/README.md

 ### bmw27_cpu.ospray.blend, bmw27_cpu.original.blend

-NOTE: Milan Jaros pointed out (at BCON19) that the original bmw scene
-      uses the `Square Samples` option.
-The comparisons below will need to be updated to take the 35^2 samples (instead of 35) into account.

 Performance comparison between OSPRay and Cycles.
 Based on the "Car Demo" test scene (CPU version) by Mike Pan, available from https://www.blender.org/download/demo-files/.